avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 When any validator is removed from the set (whether forcefully or per the validator's request), the P-Chain will also send a warp message to the Subnet notifying it of the validator set removal.
 It is up to the Subnet on how to handle such a message, especially if unexpected.
 A validator's stake could continue to remain locked for an extended period of time after this point, for example.

 This transaction is, by design, not required to be submitted by the validator themselves.
-With the Ed25519 signature, the validator guarantees that they can only be added to the validator set if `Signer` corresponds to the `blsPublicKey` and `Balance` >= `balance`.
+With the Ed25519 signature, the validator guarantees that they can only be added to the validator set if `Signer` corresponds to the `blsPublicKey` and `sum($AVAX inputs) - sum($AVAX outputs) - TxFee` >= `balance`.
 The `RegisterSubnetValidatorTx` is considered invalid if those two properties are not satisfied.

-For a `RegisterSubnetValidatorTx` to be valid, `Balance` must be >= the greater of 5 $AVAX or two weeks of the current fee.
-This prevents Subnet Validators from being added with too low of a `Balance` where they become immediately delinquent based on the continous fee mechanism defined below.
-A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining `Balance` to the `ChangeOwner` defined in the transaction.
+For a `RegisterSubnetValidatorTx` to be valid, `sum($AVAX inputs) - sum($AVAX outputs) - TxFee` must be >= the greater of 5 $AVAX or two weeks of the current fee.
+This prevents Subnet Validators from being added with too low of an initial balance where they become immediately delinquent based on the continous fee mechanism defined below.
+A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining balance to the `ChangeOwner` defined in the transaction.

 Note: There is no `EndTime` specified in this transaction.
 Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0` or `ExitValidatorTx` is issued.